-- vesicant extravasations at discretion of medical officer
+- vesicant extravasation at the discretion of the medical officer

-- extravasations that involve a fractured or displaced CVAD
+- extravasation that involves a fractured or displaced CVAD

 - in the event that the patient develops pain or the area is not healing

-- large volume extravasations (the volume which constitutes a large extravasation is undefined in the literature and clinical judgement must be used).
+- large volume extravasation (the volume which constitutes a large extravasation is undefined in the literature and clinical judgement must be used).

 Follow up care

-- Patient is to monitor the affected area daily for any skin changes or breakdown, and to notify medical team immediately if any changes.
+- The patient is to monitor the affected area daily for any skin changes or breakdown, and to notify medical team immediately if any changes.